Loving Life and Staying Busy in Retirement

 Honor Your Eccentricity

 Throughout our lives, most of us strive to fit in.
-Whether we are in fifth grade, high school or at work, we want to be accepted by the people around us.
+Whether we are in fifth grade, high school, or at work, we want to be accepted by the people around us.
 Somewhat surprisingly, many of the most successful retirees I interviewed claimed to have often failed miserably at this and cheerfully described themselves as "odd," "wacky," or "a little nuts."

-One friend, Afton Crooks, explained it like this: "I am the first to admit that I have always been a little odd.
-You can't help but observe how you fit -- or, in my case, often don't fit -- into the world.
+One friend, Afton Crooks, explained it like this: "I'm the first to admit that I have always been a little odd.
+You can't help but observe how you fit—or, in my case, often don't fit—into the world.
 I gained a sense of humility, or reduced expectations, about life that many conventionally popular people never achieve.
-Thus I was better adapted to being old in America, a country where everyone over 60 is fundamentally considered to be weird."
+Thus, I was better adapted to being old in America, a country where everyone over 60 is fundamentally considered to be weird."

 Develop and Respect Toughness

 Many happy retirees believe that they have lived harder lives than many of their contemporaries.
-Like my friend Gretchen, who calls herself a "tough old bird," they believe that coping with tough problems earlier in life makes them better equipped to cope with old age.
+Like our friend Gretchen, who calls herself a "tough old bird," they believe that coping with tough problems earlier in life makes them better equipped to cope with old age.

 A common attitude seems to be, "Yes, getting old is rough.
 But so what?
-I learned years ago that life can be hard and that each day I have a choice -- I can give up or I can overcome my obstacles as best I can and get on with living."
+I learned years ago that life can be hard and that each day I have a choice—I can give up or I can overcome my obstacles as best I can and get on with living."

 Welcome Animals